 From this top descend on a snowy-icy ground rather exposed to reach an equipped belay from which a 20 meters abseil along a vertical wall allows to reach a saddle at 4055 m.
 Continue more easily, at first following a snowy ridge then on mixed ground up to the rocky summit of the Eastern Breithorn 4141m.

 This ridge consists of three rocky outcrops of good rock (steps, ledges and gullies) with difficulty up to IV UIAA, that can be climbed directly or bypassed to the South, in this case the difficulties are of II with passages of III.
+The full ascent along the ridge will be described here.
 Once getting the summit of the Central Breithorn descend on a snowy ridge to a new saddle at 4080 m.

 From here climb up to the summit of the Western Breithorn 4165 m, the highest point of the traverse.
 5-7 hours from the Rossi - Volante bivouac.
 During the traverse always pay attention to the big cornices on the whole ridge between Roccia Nera and main summit.